 10. Use the correct running gear

-Utilising the correct running gear is key to running properly.
+Utilizing the correct running gear is key to running properly.
 But what’s right for your body may be different than for someone else.
-Instore at ASICS, a team member will happily fit you for the correct running shoe, supplying your feet with the right amount of cushioning and structure for your specific running motion.
-Alternatively, use our online Shoe Finder to find the right shoe for you.
+Take running shoes.
+At ASICS, a team member will happily fit you for the correct running shoe, supplying your feet with the right amount of cushioning and structure for your specific running motion.
 Proper footwear will help to prevent injury and ensure the longevity of your body.

 It’s also important to wear the proper clothing.
 Clothing that’s light and breathable will make your run that much more enjoyable.
 And when you wear ASICS running gear for men or women, you’ll look great while doing so.